yu-lab-vt/AQuA/README.md

 ----------------------------------

 AQuA (**A**strocyte **Qu**antification and **A**nalysis) is a tool to detect events from microscopic time-lapse imaging data of astrocytes.
-The algorithm is data-driven and based on machine learning principles, so it can potentially be applied across model organisms, fluorescent indicators, experimental modes, cell types, and imaging resolutions and speeds.
+The algorithm is data-driven and based on machine learning principles, so, potentially, it can be applied across model organisms, fluorescent indicators, experimental modes, cell types, and imaging resolutions and speeds.

 - [More about AQuA](#more-about-aqua)
   - [From raw data to events](#from-raw-data-to-events)